ArthurClemens/polythene/app/lib/polythene/button/button.md

 ## Variations

-Buttons can be flat or raised.
+* Buttons can be flat or raised.
 Using `raised` gives the button a shadow.

-The hover effect can be hidden with `wash: false`.
+* The hover effect can be hidden with `wash: false`.

-The ripple effect on click can be hidden with `ink: false`.
+* The ripple effect on click can be hidden with `ink: false`.
+* No icon in button, as this is not part of the Material Design guidelines; use [icon Button](#icon-button) instead

 ## Usage